konark2006/University-Access-Control-System/Homework_8/README.md

-# UACS – Homework 7: Security II (Log Monitoring & Analytics)
+# UACS – Homework 8

 This homework extends the University Access Control System (UACS) by adding **server log monitoring**, **statistics extraction**, and **data visualization** using Python.
 You will find two main components: